dkeathley/6.2410-lab/chapter-XX-quantum-optics-basics.md

 display(HTML("<style>.jp-Cell-outputWrapper { width: "+str(width)+"% !important;  margin: 0 auto; }</style>"))
 ```

-# The Basics of Quantum Optics
+# Chapter XX -- The Basics of Quantum Optics

 This course is about how we can leverage quantum systems as engineers.
 As such it is not intended to be a course focused purely on the physics of quantum systems.